Marantesss/Marantesss.github.io/content/blog/welcome-friends.md

 During the pandemic I've become more of an outside person, it made me appreciate the outdoors ⛰️.
 So I take any opportunity to leave my house and explore 🗺️, at least I have a chance to take some awesome pictures 📷.

-<dynamic-image class="h-96 mx-auto" filename="articles/welcome-friends/trekking.jpeg" caption="Trekking with the boys in the middle of Valongo."></dynamic-image>
+<dynamic-image class="h-96 mx-auto" filename="articles/welcome-friends/trekking.jpeg" caption="Trekking with the boys in the middle of Valongo." no-shadow></dynamic-image>

 ## What to expect from this blog?